mrcode86/SimpleQueue.NET/Queue.Test/Readme.md

 ﻿# Queue Tests

-This repository contains unit tests for the `MessageQueueHostedService` and `MessageHandler` classes using NUnit and Moq.
+This repository contains unit tests for the `MessageHandler` classes using NUnit and Moq.
 The tests ensure that the message queue handler starts and stops correctly and that the message handler interacts with the message queue as expected.

 ## Project Structure